 The CAISO, in coordination with the applicable Participating TO(s), will study Interconnection Requests eligible for treatment under this Independent Study Process independently from other Interconnection Requests.

-All provisions of this will apply unless superseded by provisions in this GIP Section 4.
+In the event of a conflict between this Section 4 and another provision of this GITAP Section 4 shall govern.

 4.1 Criteria for Independent Study Process Eligibility